 Send dynamic messages

 Consider whether SMS is right for you, as there are many more messaging options.
-For example, MMS (Multimedia Messaging Service) allows organisations to add a gif, image or branding, which has shown to be useful across many sectors.
+For example, MMS (Multimedia Messaging Service) allows organizations to add a gif, image or branding, which has shown to be useful across many sectors.

 Senders may also want to gather information, check-in or assess a situation with recipients.
 For example, a primary school may be seeking information about which parents and students have recently travelled overseas.